Assassination Classroom: Graduation

-Assassination Classroom: Graduation (暗殺教室　卒業編, Ansatsu Kyōshitsu: Sotsugyō-hen) is a 2016 Japanese school science fiction action comedy film directed by Eiichirō Hasumi and written by Tatsuya Kanazawa.
-The film is a sequel to Assassination Classroom (2015), with both films based on the manga series of the same name written and illustrated by Yūsei Matsui.
+Assassination Classroom: Graduation (映画 暗殺教室 卒業編, Eiga Ansatsu Kyōshitsu Sotsugyō-hen) is a 2016 Japanese school science fiction action comedy film directed by Eiichirō Hasumi.
+The film is a sequel to Assassination Classroom (2015), with both films based on the manga series of the same name by Yūsei Matsui.
 It was released in Japan by Toho on March 25, 2016.

 Plot

 It has been six months since the start of senior year, and yet the Class 3-E of Kunugigaoka High School has not been able to assassinate their tentacled teacher, Koro-sensei, who will blow up the Earth on graduation day.
 Due to the school festival to be held, assistant teacher Tadaomi Karasuma instructs the class to give all they got, since Koro-sensei will be distracted, making him an easy target of killing.
 Karasuma also insists that the class should assassinate Koro-sensei before the government-sponsored assassin Red Eye do the same.
 However, neither the students nor Red Eye are ultimately able to do the task, and Koro-sensei even convinces Red Eye to give up his job for the sake of his students.

 At the end of the school festival, Kaede Kayano catches Koro-sensei off guard and begins her assault by revealing her tentacles.
 She reveals her true identity to be a child actress named Akari Yukimura and the younger sister of Aguri, the class' former teacher and the one whom Koro-sensei promised to teach the class for.
 She wants to take revenge against Koro-sensei for having supposedly killed her sister.
 Knowing that the experimental tentacles she is wearing are taxing her life force, Nagisa Shiota manages to calm her down.
 He distracts her with a kiss and disables the tentacles.

 Koro-sensei then tells the class about his past: as a human, he was an assassin known as "the Reaper".
 Due to his strength and intelligence, two years ago, a rogue organization led by Dr. Kōtarō Yanagisawa took him as a second guinea pig (a mouse being used as the first) for the testing of a chemical capable of stimulating growth in plants.
 The Reaper was supervised by Yanagisawa's fiancée, Aguri, with whom he developed a close relationship, especially after she revealed her circumstances as a teacher.
 When Yanagisawa found out that the mouse tested on the Moon had destroyed it, he ordered the disposal of the Reaper before he could do the same to the Earth.
 Aguri prevented the execution but was mortally injured and died in the Reaper's arms; this action pulled the Reaper from succumbing to the madness his experimentation caused, leading him to make a vow to teach Class 3-E.